fostroll/junky/doc/README_DATASETS.md

 ds.fit(sentences, unk_token=None, pad_token=None, extra_tokens=None,
        allowed_chars=None, exclude_chars=None)
 ```
 The method fits the `Dataset` model to **sentences**.
-All params here has the
+All params here have the
 same meaning as in the constructor, and this method is invoked from the
 constructor.
 So, you need it only if you want to reuse already existing
 `Dataset` object for some new task with a different set of tokens.
 Really, you
-can just create a new object for that.
+should just create a new object for that.

 ```python
 idx = char_to_idx(char, skip_unk=False)